33V Panorama route Metschhore - Langermatte

 Parking

-There are several public parking lots in Lenk.
+There are several public parking lots at Lenk.

 Directions